-With so many things to consider and plan, the prospect of knowing when to book certain suppliers, knowing if they’ll be a good fit, and how to even go about it, can sometimes feel a little daunting.
+With so many things to consider and plan, the prospect of knowing when to booking your wedding florist, knowing if they’ll be a good fit, and how to even go about it, can sometimes feel a little daunting.

-I’m here to help guide you and make the process as straightforward (and fun) as possible.
+I’m here to help guide you and make the process as straightforward (and fun) as possible, so here are my tips on what to consider when planning your West Sussex wedding flowers and choosing the wedding florist that’s right for you.

 MEDIUM: I know I want flowers included on my big day.
 I would like flowers for the tables and have some ideas.
 I am prepared to spend up to £1500 for my wedding flowers.